antoineillien/amse/tp1/README.md

 ## Improvement

-Aside from improving the UI, I would have add a filter and search widget on the friends list.
+Aside from improving the UI, I would have add a filter and search widget on the friends list, and a way to add friends.

+## Code structure

+- **main.dart :**
+*launch the app*
+- **pages/details.dart :**
+*Displays details about each friend from the database*
+- **pages/friendslist.dart :**
+*Displays a scrollable and clickable list of all registered friends*
+- **pages/about.dart :**
+*Displays infos about me*
+- **pages/home.dart :**
+*Displays the homescreen page of the app*
+- **pages/homescreen.dart :**
+*Allows the navigation between the homepage, the friends list, and the "about" page*
+- **items/friends.dart :**
+*Contains the class of the friends object, called "ami", all of the infos of each friend, and the builder of the listview*